-FAKE Corp already practices a number of project and program management processes.
-It uses a third party product for cost management, and it intends to continue its usage of this product.
-They have various time keeping systems for tracking and reporting time worked by resources, and are required to use external vendors to take on some of the workload as per a union contractual agreement.
+FAKE Corp. already practices a number of project and program management processes.
+It uses a third-party product for cost management, and it intends to continue using this product.
+It has various time keeping systems for tracking and reporting time worked by resources and is required to use external vendors to take on some of the workload as per a union contractual agreement.

-FAKE Corp is making the following assumptions:
+FAKE Corp. is making these assumptions:

-Adopting a scheduling technology will improve resource capacity planning and forecasting
+Adopting a scheduling technology will improve resource capacity planning and forecasting.

-All users in the departments will leverage and find value using the new technology
+All users in the departments will leverage and find value using the new technology.

-Data in the costing system and other systems will integrate with Project 2010 through simple programming queries
+Data in the costing system and other systems will integrate with Project 2010 through simple programming queries.

-One of the main components missing from establishing a robust PPM environment is the technology
+One of the main components missing from establishing a robust PPM environment is the technology.

 Common Challenges

-The assumption that data in legacy systems and other planning software is loaded and analyzed as similarly as if it were in Project 2010 is ill placed.
-This data outside Project 2010 is typically laid out in a grid format, similar to a Microsoft Excel spreadsheet.
+The assumption that data in legacy systems and other planning software are loaded and analyzed as if they were in Project 2010 is wrong.
+Data outside Project 2010 typically are laid out in a grid format, similar to a Microsoft Excel spreadsheet.
 But the line items do not have a relationship or any dynamic updating of actuals versus estimates.
-However, many planning stakeholders use these legacy systems for time phased purposes (entering forecasts of numbers into the forecast module grid).
+However, many planning stakeholders use these legacy systems for time-phased purposes (entering forecasts of numbers into the forecast module grid).
 In doing this, they lack the ability to perform any what-if scenarios of remaining demand and pending capacity.
 The gap in how the data functions between systems must be considered and addressed prior to implementing the Project 2010 solution; architecting the Project 2010 PPM solution may require some additional efforts in programming that you would not necessarily expect.

 Despite your PPM implementation, you can’t assume that your end users will stop using their familiar (but inefficient) non-PPM tools and habits.
 Implementation of any new tool or solution requires organizational development around the change.
-In our experience end users are usually resistant to change and rely on conducting business “the old way” as long as humanly possible.
+In our experience, end users usually resist change and rely on conducting business the old way as long as humanly possible.
 PPM is a relatively new enterprise business solution.
 It is likely to take some time before adoption begins to grow at a viral rate.

-Often, organizations assume that project and program data integrated with third party costing tools and other planning products will automatically roll up nicely to a portfolio view.
-This is not always the result.
-How well these data streams and products integrate depends on the Line of Business (LOB) application, the data architecture, and the manner in which the implementation of the Enterprise Resource Planning (ERP) solution was done.
+Often organizations assume that project and program data integrated with third-party costing tools and other planning products will automatically roll up nicely to a portfolio view.
+This is not always the case.
+How well these data streams and products integrate depends on the line of business (LOB) application, the data architecture, and the manner in which the implementation of the enterprise resource planning (ERP) solution was performed.

 Key Steps to Creating the Win

-It’s not just about the technology, the processes, or the people.
+Creating the win is not just about the technology, the processes, or the people.
 Organizational transitions need to look at the people, PPM practices and processes, financial management aspects, technology, and relationships as parts of the organization’s gestalt (see Perspective 5 for more on this).

-In establishing a successful implementation of Project Server, you will need to determine what the key pain points are and be sure to address the needs of the enterprise business requirements through the implementation.
-That would include views, workflows, training and reporting based upon different stakeholder or organization need.
+For a successful implementation of Project Server, you will need to determine the key pain points, and be sure to address the enterprise business requirements[AU: OK? “address the needs…of the requirements” seems redundant] through the implementation.
+This means including views, workflows, training, and reporting based on different stakeholder or organization needs.